 Image credit: @olayau

 2. Infuse your skin cells with hydration and nutrients

 The next step is to introduce hydrators into your skincare routine which deliver water directly to the cells.
 These ingredients are also hailed by oily and combination skin types as a gamechanger, as they provide relief from the harsh winter air without clogging the pores.
 Touted as the holy grail of hydrators, hyaluronic acid is a humectant with the ability to hold and bind moisture to the skin.
 Try the most raved about products in this group, including the Clinique Moisture Surge™ 72-Hour Auto-Replenishing Hydrator from Farmers or the Neutrogena Hydro Boost Water Gel from PAK'nSAVE for a hyaluronic acid boost.
 Keep an eye out for other coveted hydrators like aloe, lactic acid and snail muscin which also accelerate the skin's moisture levels.

 Image credit: @clinique_oz

 3. Feeding your skin from within

 Finally, healthy, hydrated skin comes from the inside, so here's some of the very best skin-glowing foods to help combat that dry, cold weather complexion.
 The skin is the largest organ of our bodies, so eating well and drinking plenty of water goes hand-in-hand with a great skincare regime.
-If you need a little extra help, chat to the experts at MECCA, Farmers, The Cosmetic Clinic, Life Pharmacy or Chemist Warehouse for the best skincare supplements to suit you.
-Get glowing, ladies and gents!
+If you need a little extra help, chat to the experts Health 2000 or Life Pharmacy for the best skincare supplements to suit you.
+Get glowing, ladies (and gents)!